 If at all possible we strongly encourage you to come and see our dogs in our home.
 It is best to make an appointment.
 This will give you an opportunity to ask any additional questions to make sure this is the right breed for you and for us to tell you more about our dogs.
 You are also welcome to telephone (613) 600-8413.
 We strongly believe that a dog is a lifetime commitment.
 Since your puppy will be a member of your family and you will live with your choice for years to come (average lifespan is 12-16 years) you will want to put in the time to finding a quality puppy over something that you may regret for the same lengthy period.

 To begin the process of getting on our waiting list, please:

 - Complete and return our Puppy Questionnaire.
 That puts you on our radar and we will respond to you.
 The more detailed your response the better we can understand the temperament of puppy you are looking for.

 - Read our Companion Contract.
 We want you to know what you should expect from us and what we expect from you.

 - Send us an email once a month simply saying "Still Interested".
 That lets us know you are serious.
 For us it quickly weeds out the mass mailings looking for a puppy from anybody.

 - Once we have a puppy available we will let you know.
-Your deposit will secure your puppy.
+Once our puppies are a week old, your deposit will secure your puppy.

 The internet is an excellent source to find things conveniently but lacks the personal touch necessary for us to place a dog responsibly.
 To that end if you would like to pursue this we suggest that you contact us